openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `claim_sets`:
 : OPTIONAL.
 A non-empty array containing arrays of identifiers for elements in `claims`.
-The identifier MAY be postfixed by `?` or `?!`, indicating that delivery of the respective claim is optional under certain conditions, as defined in (#selecting_claims).
+The identifier MAY be postfixed by `?!` indicating that delivery of the respective claim is required if present on the credential, see (#selecting_claims) for more details.

+## Credential Set Query {#credential_set_query}

+A Credential Set Query is an object representing a request for one or more credentials to satisfy a particular usecase with the Verifier.

+Each entry in `credential_sets` MUST be an object with the following properties:

+`query_options`
+: REQUIRED: A non-empty array, where each value in the array represents a distinct query that satisfies the Usecase.
+The value of each element in the `query_options` array, is an array of identifiers which reference elements in `credentials`.

+`required`
+: OPTIONAL.
+A boolean flag which indicates whether the wallet is required to respond to the query.
+If omitted, the effective value MUST be processed as `true`.

 ## Claims Query {#claims_query}